9.3 Recovery of overpayments

 "Dependent of dependent" overpayments

-An overpayment may be established where a dependent parent received an amount for his/her dependent child which their was not eligible to receive (see Directive 6.1: Calculating assistance for more information).
+An overpayment may be established where a dependent parent received an amount for his/her dependent child which they were not eligible to receive (see Directive 6.1: Calculating assistance for more information).
 The overpayment may only be recovered from the dependent of dependent’s benefit unit.

 If the dependent of dependent case terminates from assistance, any outstanding overpayments belonging to the benefit unit may be recovered from the dependent parent (i.e., the recipient) according to regular recovery procedures for inactive Ontario Works cases.
 If the dependent parent is a member of an active Ontario Works or ODSP benefit unit, the Administrator should suspend recovery until the dependent parent terminates from social assistance (for more information, please see the Temporarily uncollectible overpayments section).
 Financial assistance for the benefit unit to which the dependent parent belongs cannot be deducted to repay the overpayment on the dependent of dependent case.